Anuskabose/Tic-Tac-Toe-game/README.md

 10. **Updating the Score Display:**
     - We have two elements to display the score for X and O. We update these elements whenever the score changes.

+    - We create a grid of 9 cells (3x3) for the game board using HTML and CSS.
+Each cell can be clicked, and when it's clicked, we check if it's empty and the game is not over.
+If those conditions are met, we mark the cell with the current player's symbol (either X or O), and we make it unclickable for the rest of the game (no-hover class is added).
+After marking a cell, we check if there's a winner.
+If there is a winner, we display a message.
+Restarting the Game:

+The restart button allows us to reset the game.
+All cells become empty, and the game can be played again.
+The current player is set to X, and the game is not over.
+Game Modes:

+You can choose to play against another human or the computer using radio buttons.
+If you choose the computer mode, the computer will make random moves for the opponent (O).
+Score Display:

+The game keeps track of the score for both players (X and O) and updates the score display whenever there's a winner.

 11. **Handling Mode Change:**
     - We listen for changes in the game mode (human or computer) and update the game behavior accordingly.
 If you switch to the computer mode and it's the computer's turn, it makes a move.